Selection of Projects

 Fruit sellers at the old Lae Main Market, in the highlands of Papua New Guinea.

-In 2022 I assembled a team of local social scientists and conducted a rapid baseline GEDSI study of the Lae Main Market.
-This report included a list of recommendations for the design of the new Lae market and future rebuild and management
+In 2022 I coordinated and supported a team of local social scientists to conduct a rapid baseline GEDSI study of the Lae Main Market.
+Data was written up as a report that included a list of recommendations for the design of the new Lae market and future rebuild and management.

 Circular Economy for Reducing Marine Plastics